 There will be a rapid rise to a peak but usually, there will be a ‘scooped-out’ appearance/concavity.
 This is indicative of expiratory airflow obstruction and usually of the small airways.

 33. What will the inspiratory curve look like in obstructive lung diseases?

 The inspiratory curve is relatively well preserved.
 Remember, most clinical diseases have normal inspirations and it’s the expiration that is suboptimal.

 34. In a restrictive disease, why is the peak flow of expiration greater than it is in a normal individual?

-In restrictive disease, the lungs are very stiff, and they empty more quickly than normal.
-There is an increase expiratory flow rate suggests increase lung recoil as might occur in lung fibrosis.
+In restrictive disease, the lungs are very stiff and they empty more quickly than normal.
+The increased expiratory flow rate suggests increased lung recoil as might occur in pulmonary fibrosis.

 35. What is the FEV1 going to be in restrictive disease?

 FEV1 may be low or normal (if normal, then low-normal).

 36. What is the FVC going to be in Restrictive disease?

 FVC is going to be low (<80%).
 This is the key point wherein VC has to be low if you are going to call it a true restrictive pattern.